Accelerated Rehabilitative Disposition

 Contact information for ARD obligations:

 - Undergo CRN Evaluation by calling (610) 892-3226 or 610-891-4571.

 - Complete the required community service hours.

-**If the case is already assigned to a trial team, please submit the ARD application at least one week in advance of the next court date if the only witnesses for the Commonwealth are experts or in law enforcement, and at least two weeks if there is a civilian victim involved.
+**If the case is already assigned to a trial team, please submit the ARD application at least two weeks in advance of the next court date if the only witnesses for the Commonwealth are experts or in law enforcement, and longer if there is a civilian victim involved.